Have a term to add?

 Cloud Optimized GeoTiffs

-A regular GeoTIFF that is internally organized so that it can be hosted and accessed on a HTTP server, meaning users can work with specific portions of images they request https://www.cogeo.org/
+A Cloud Optimized GeoTiff (COG) is a regular GeoTIFFs that is internally organized so that it can be hosted and accessed on an HTTP server, meaning users can work with specific portions of images they request https://www.cogeo.org/

 Controlled vocabulary and authorities

 Controlled vocabularies are standardized and organized arrangements of words and phrases and provide a consistent way to describe data.
 Metadata creators assign terms from vocabularies to improve information retrieval.
 Geospatial controlled vocabulary example: ISO 19115 Topic Categories

 Authority records are a type of controlled vocabulary that exists in an index (called an authority file) for the purpose of controlling headings used in a catalog or repository.
 This process is called authority control.
 Example: the Library of Congress Name Authority File \ https://guides.lib.utexas.edu/metadata-basics/controlled-vocab

 A deprecated proprietary format from Esri that can store multiple spatial geometries, topologies, and attributes.